rehierl/node-tree-outliner/3-basic-design/3-1-0-section-states.md

 All nodes entered in between a section's open and close events are said to represent the content nodes of a section.

-Note that this clarification is needed, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a section.
+Note that this clarification is necessary, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a section.
 This would otherwise be inconsistent with the initial requirement that it must be possible to treat a section as a whole.
 That is, because of not associating